-To our surprise, we found that tiny Villa O’Higgins is not just ‘town to pass by’ before the border crossing.
-It’s a great place to relax as well as go for adventure…
+To our surprise, we found that tiny Villa O’Higgins is not just a ‘town to pass by’ before the border crossing.
+It’s a great place to relax as well as go for adventures.

 This hostel can’t be booked through Hostelworld or booking, you can book it in advance here.
 Or just show up and they’ll have a place for you.
 It costs 12,000 CLP (18 USD) for a bed in a dorm room and 5,000 CLP per person for camping.

 The mornings were highly anticipated for us in Chile.
-Wherever we went, the bakery had fresh pastry and let me tell you, you won’t find more delicious bun anywhere else in South America.
-Due to the influx of European immigrants’ years ago, they now make European pastry in Chile.
+Wherever we went, the bakery had a fresh pastry and let me tell you, you won’t find more delicious bun anywhere else in South America.
+Due to the influx of European immigrants years ago, they now make European pastry in Chile.